A banyan tree thrives with large branches growing skyward in Balboa Park.

 I think these banyans are apt metaphor for Californians.
 I know many people, myself included, who've moved here for various life reasons and decided to make this place home.
 We love living in California and can’t imagine being anywhere else.
 Likewise the climate and soil must be just right for the banyans as they have thrived developing huge root systems and giant canopies.
 They are simply marvelous trees completely at home in the park.

+This photograph is available in a limited edition of 50 fine art prints.
 Each print is made to order with the highest quality pigment inks and fine art papers.
-They are signed on the front and come with a certificate of authenticity.
+They are signed and come with a certificate of authenticity.
+Small prints under 15" on the long dimension are excluded from the edition.
 If you have any questions about this specific image or my prints in general, please don't hesitate to contact me.

 Sign up to receive email updates about Stephen's artwork, show schedule, and promotional offers.